vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

 This command by default download all current resources (e.g. most recent versions of annotation databases for latest version of reference genome).
 You can however using option `hg18` to download resources for another reference genome, or option `existing` to update only resources that exists locally.

-(:toggleexample Examples: Download resources:) The following command checks files under the local resource directory, ignored 112 existing files and downloaded a new version of EVS annotation database.
+<details><summary> Examples: Download resources</summary> The following command checks files under the local resource directory, ignored 112 existing files and downloaded a new version of EVS annotation database.